Mellow Mood

-Mellow Mood is an album by jazz pianist Oscar Peterson and his trio, released in 1968 (see 1968 in music).
+Mellow Mood is an album by jazz pianist Oscar Peterson and his trio.
 The session was recorded in Germany at the private studio of Hans Georg Brunner-Schwer and released on the German MPS label.
 This album was the fifth part of Peterson's Exclusively for My Friends series on MPS.
 The series was reissued as a box set in 1992 by MPS (and later expanded with The Lost Tapes).
 A remastered SACD was issued in 2003 on Verve Records.

 Reception

-Writing for AllMusic, critic Ken Dryden wrote "The fifth volume of Oscar Peterson's Exclusively for My Friends series is another lively trio affair with Sam Jones and Bobby Durham, though the album title Mellow Mood is a bit deceptive."
+For AllMusic, critic Ken Dryden wrote, "The fifth volume of Oscar Peterson's Exclusively for My Friends series is another lively trio affair with Sam Jones and Bobby Durham, though the album title Mellow Mood is a bit deceptive."
 The Penguin Guide to Jazz includes the album in its selected "Core Collection".